Zenith-the-realest/school-vault/Notes/London - The Poem.md

 > *"And **mark** in every face I meet <br>
 > **Marks** of weakness, **marks** of woe"*

+The first use of "mark" ("mark in every face I meet") means to notice someone - i.e "notice every face I meet".
+However, the next times that it is used is to replace the word "signs" - i.e "signs of weakness, signs of woe".
+The repetition could ALSO reflect the cyclical nature of suffering, but the changing meaning of the word **marks** could also signify the poet's frustration at the changing nature of London, due to the **Industrial Revolution** - again due to those in power.

+### The use of the French Revolution:

 # **References**
 [London - Context](Notes/London - Context.md)